-II.B.4.a) Core faculty members must be designated by the program director.
-(Core)

-- II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) - II.B.4.c) There must be at least two core faculty members, one of whom must be the program director.
-(Core) - II.B.4.c).(1) At least one core faculty member must be certified in blood banking/transfusion medicine by the ABPath.
-(Core) - II.C.
-Program Coordinator - II.C.1.
+II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.c) There must be at least two core faculty members, one of whom must be the program director. ^(Core) II.B.4.c).(1) At least one core faculty member must be certified in hematopathology by the ABPath. ^(Core) II.C.
+Program Coordinator II.C.1.
 There must be a program coordinator.
+(Core) The program coordinator must be provided with dedicated time an

-(Core) - II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core)

+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: ^(Core)